Val Verde Unified School District

-The Val Verde Unified School District is one of two public education governing bodies in Moreno Valley, California which stretches into Perris, California.
+The Val Verde Unified School District (VVUSD) is one of two public education governing bodies in Moreno Valley, California which stretches into Perris, California.
 It currently operates 21 schools and is the neighbor to its larger counterpart, the Moreno Valley Unified School District.
-This district serves 19,080 students as of 2024.
+VVUSD serves 19,080 students as of 2024.

 Boundary

 The district includes portions of the municipalities of Moreno Valley and Perris.
 It also includes most of the census-designated place of Mead Valley and portions of the CDPs of Lake Mathews, March ARB, and Woodcrest.